khoslaventures/go-p2pcredit/README.md

 Alice would see { Bob: -10 } and Bob would see { Alice: 10 }.
 If Alice sends 10
 more units to Bob, she would see a balance of { Bob: -20 } and he would see {
 Alice: 20 }.
-A negative amount indicates that a user owes money to the counterparty, while a positive indicates that a user is owed money by the counterparty.
+A negative amount indicates that a user owes money to the counterparty, while a positive amount indicates that a user is owed money by the counterparty.

 Participants in this network have decided on a credit limit of 100 units.
 That